Mostapha al-Turk

 Mostapha al-Turk (مصطفى الترك, born 14 July 1973) is a retired Lebanese mixed martial artist.
 A professional from 2002 until 2010, he competed for the UFC and Cage Rage.
 He is the former Cage Rage British heavyweight champion.

 Background

 Born in Beirut, Lebanon, al-Turk and his family moved back and forth between London and Beirut when he was still a toddler. al-Turk had become interested in mixed martial arts after watching a few UFC and PRIDE FC events.
-He briefly worked in the pharmaceutical industry, before deciding to make mixed martial arts his career. al-Turk had a very accomplished grappling career as well, with his Brazilian jiu-jitsu background. al-Turk was the ADCC European Champion in 2005 and made it to the final of the ADCC Submission Wrestling World Championship, losing to future UFC fighter Gabriel Gonzaga by only three points, further motivating al-Turk to transition to mixed martial arts.
+He briefly worked in the pharmaceutical industry, before deciding to make mixed martial arts his career. al-Turk was the ADCC European Champion in 2005, going on to compete at the ADCC Submission Wrestling World Championship, losing to future UFC fighter Gabriel Gonzaga by points in the first round.

 Mixed martial arts career

 Early career

 Before going professional, al-Turk had 2 amateur fights.

 Cage Rage

 Al-Turk fought in the British organization, Cage Rage, around a year after losing his second professional bout.
 Al-Turk faced former two-time UFC Heavyweight Tournament Champion and longtime PRIDE veteran Mark Kerr. al-Turk again won by punches after the former collegiate wrestling star tapped out due to punches.
 Al-Turk then fought against former British Cage Rage Heavyweight Champion Tengiz Tedoradze.
-Al-Turk lost the fight by knockout.
+Al-Turk lost the fight by decision.

 Al-Turk continued to perform with a win over K-1 kickboxer Gary Turner, who tapped due to punches landed by the Lebanese fighter. al-Turk then fought for the British Cage Rage Heavyweight Championship against future Ultimate Fighter contestant, James McSweeney. al-Turk won the fight by TKO due to punches and became the last British Cage Rage Heavyweight Champion, before the organization saw its demise. al-Turk was then offered a four-fight contract in the UFC, which he accepted.